la2050/archive/_projects/2016/la-plays-at-king.md

   including embracing the importance of the arts for Arts & Technology, respecting sustainability concerns for Environmental STEAM and honoring the importance of Film and Media here in Los Angeles.
+Please explain how you will define and measure success for your project.​: >- Thomas Starr King Middle School has been educating students since 1926.
+Our students speak over thirty languages and come from more than forty different countries, representing a vibrant and diverse cross-section of cultures in Los Angeles.
+Although we are not a Title I school, nearly 60% of our students qualify for assisted lunch.

+  Until very recently, King was struggling with low test scores and poor student engagement.
+Over the past several years, our parents, teachers, staff and students have worked very hard together to address many of these concerns.
+In 2013, King converted into a full magnet school and has seen one of the highest test score boosts in LAUSD’s history.
+We have also become one of the most desirable Middle Schools in our area.
+King has performed phenomenally over the last several years, but our play facilities have not progressed at the same pace.
+Please help us give King students and our neighboring schools the equipment and facilities necessary for sports, art, filming, performance and play.

+  Once upgrades are completed, we hope to see an increase in community events planned at our school of 20%.

+  We hope to see an increase in King events of 25%.

+  We plan to open our facilities to even more neighboring elementary schools for performances and other events.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
+  - Quality improvement research
+  - Advisors are always welcome!
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/la-plays-at-king/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0761849894741-team91.jpg
 organization_name: Friends of King